The 4 Pressure Points An Acupuncturist Uses To Support Immunity

 Acupuncture is an effective alternative medicine that boasts a 5,000-year history treating a variety of disease conditions and has recently shown to have an effect on physiological activities, specifically immune function.
 Studies have shown that acupuncture has a regulating effect on cellular and humoral immunity, meaning it can promote your immune response to secrete antibodies to fight against antigens as well as secrete cytokines to attack pathogens.
-Translation: Getting acupuncture will give your cells a powerful punch to fight germs and viruses.
+Translation: Getting acupuncture will give your cells a powerful punch to fight germs and viruses1.

 Acupressure, like acupuncture, is a method of sending a signal to the nervous system to "turn on" its own self-healing or regulatory mechanisms, but instead of using needles, you are using the pressure of your fingertips.
 Acupressure uses the same meridians and points as acupuncture does and helps to correct functional imbalances and restore the flow of your chi.

 Here's how you can palpate these acupressure points in the comfort of your home.

 - Acupoint LI 4: Located at the highest peak of the muscle mound, directly in the center when you hold your thumb against your index finger.
 LI4 releases the exterior pathogens for wind-cold or wind-heat syndromes, strengthens Wei Qi, improves immunity, decreases face and neck pain and improves circulation.